soorena776/crossplane/design/one-pager-resource-connectivity-mvp.md

-Crossplane currently uses these conventions to create references between resource claims and classes, resource claims and managed resources, etc. No pattern currently exists for modelling relationships between managed resources.
+Crossplane currently uses these conventions to create references between resource claims and classes, resource claims and managed resources, etc. No pattern currently exists for modeling relationships between managed resources.

 Assume a `Network` managed resource named `kubernetesname` exists in namespace `crossplane-system`.
 Further assume this managed resource represents a GCP VPC